todogroup/osposurvey/2021/questions.md

 * No
 * Don't know

-37. In response to the COVID-19 pandemic, what is the likelihood that your organization will reallocate funds from events to recruiting and training activities produced by an open source project, association or foundation?
-* Very likely
-* Somewhat likely
-* Neutral
-* Somewhat unlikely
-* Very unlikely
-* Don't know

-38. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
+37. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
 * Yes
 * No
 * Don't know